jleonard/playbook/Writing-Requirements.md

 > * System will present User with a map showing <= 10 of the User's friends in the immediate area.
 * System will limit the zoom level of the map to 1 mile.
 * System will display a "no friends nearby" message if 0 friends are found within a 1 mile proximity to the user.
+* It rubs the lotion on its skin.
+It does this whenever it is told.

 ##The Benefits of Documenting Requirements